 Dictionary.com defines socialization as: “a continuing process whereby an individual acquires a personal identity and learns the norms, values, behavior, and social skills appropriate to his or her social position.”

-Businessdictionary.com defines it as: the “process by which individuals acquire the knowledge, language, social skills, and value to conform to the norms and roles required for integration into a group or community.
+Another online dictionary defined it as the “process by which individuals acquire the knowledge, language, social skills, and value to conform to the norms and roles required for integration into a group or community.
 It is a combination of both self-imposed (because the individual wants to conform) and externally-imposed rules, and the expectations of the others.”

 This definition perfectly describes my experience of school (pre-university) and is also another factor in why we chose to homeschool our kids.
 Some of my earliest memories—going as far back as preschool—are of trying to fit in.

 Even at four years old, I was doing things that I knew were wrong because I so badly wanted to have friends.

 Due to family issues, I changed schools three times in as many years at the beginning of my elementary school education.
 Each new school presented a new set of challenges and social norms.

 At some of them, I was “too smart”; at another “not smart enough.”
 At one, I wasn’t disobedient enough to fit in with the cool kids, at another, I was far too disobedient.

 I had a very difficult time cultivating real friendships, and it’s no wonder: I had no idea who I was.

 I was willing to be whoever—whatever—I had to be in order to make people like me.
 Whatever that meant.

 It wasn’t until university that I finally gave up trying to fit in and just decided to be myself, which actually required more effort than you’d think, for I had no idea who I really was.